Getting through customs

 Taking a taxi

 You may prefer to take a taxi to the University.
 If you do this please make sure:

-If you would like to pre-book your taxi Welwyn Private Hire is a company local to the University with experience of collecting our international students.
+If you would like to pre-book your taxi Sparks Cars is a company local to the University with experience of collecting our international students.

 You must book your taxi 72 hours before departure.
 Tell them your:

 - Full name, date of birth and application number

 The taxi will arrive 1 hour 30 minutes after your planned arrival time.
 You will be charged an additional £5 per hour for any delays.

 Your driver will wait for you by the information desk in arrivals holding a University of Hertfordshire sign with your name on (in English).
 You can pre-pay for your taxi online or pay the driver in cash.

 Book your taxi